How do you measure success?

 We often look to the outcome to tell us whether or not we were successful.
 Did everything go according to plan?
 Did we accomplish the goal?
 Do we have the things that show others that we are successful?

-That’s a common thread with my clients.
-The thing that makes the biggest difference as they move toward whatever it is that they want isn’t more motivation, discipline, or strategy.
+I’ve been learning to measure success a little differently.
+Time and again, I’ve seen that the thing that makes the biggest difference as we move toward whatever it is that we want isn’t more motivation, discipline, or strategy.

-It’s learning to to treat themselves with kindness.
+It’s learning to to treat ourselves with kindness.

 When we’re kind to ourselves we are better able to stick with it when things get tough, recover from setbacks, and act from a place of feeling capable instead of inadequate.